pe-pe/ansible_role_base_packages/README.md

 ```
 By default both lists of packages are empty.

-Variable `pip_package` specifies name of native operating system package delivering pip, which is installed whenever `base_pip_packages` is not empty.
+Variable `pip_package` specifies name of native operating system package delivering `pip`, which is installed whenever `base_pip_packages` is not empty.
 It's set by default to:
 - `python3-pip` for distributions where Ansible leverages on Python 3.x
 - `python-pip` for other distributions